mitrowingclub/MITRC/index.md

 Join our [mitrc mailing list](http://mailman.mit.edu/mailman/listinfo/mitrc) to keep up with important announcements, including signup sheets for future seasons.

 MITRC rows from the [MIT Pierce Boathouse at 406 Memorial Dr Cambridge](https://www.google.com/maps/place/Pierce+Boathouse,+406+Memorial+Dr,+Cambridge,+MA+02139/@42.355133,-71.098868,15z/data=!4m5!3m4!1s0x89e37a01e765ddf1:0x606e87c60fa86999!8m2!3d42.3553235!4d-71.0968297?hl=en-US)

+*Fall season 2018 started September 4, and is oversubscribed*.
+If you want to cox, coach or sub, then feel free to get in touch.
+Otherwise, stay tuned for future seasons by subscribing to our [mitrc mailing list](http://mailman.mit.edu/mailman/listinfo/mitrc).

 ## How to join MITRC
 1. Join our [mitrc mailing list](http://mailman.mit.edu/mailman/listinfo/mitrc) and stay tuned for new season announcements.
 Sign up emails with the exact dates are sent out the month before our seasons start.
 You can expect the seasons to follow this pattern: